-An outbreak of respiratory illness caused by a novel coronavirus named "2019-nCoV" (the "COVID -19") has resulted in millions of infections and continues to spread worldwide.
+An outbreak of respiratory illness caused by a novel coronavirus named "2019-nCoV" ("COVID -19") has resulted in millions of infections and continues to spread worldwide.
 On March 11, 2020, the World Health Organization ("WHO") declared the COVID-19 outbreak a "pandemic."
-In response, governments worldwide have undertaken significant efforts to contain COVID-19 and slow its spread, including various "shelter-in-place" and "stay-athome" orders.
-In addition, hospitals and other healthcare providers have had to refocus their care on the surge of the COVID-19 cases and have postponed elective and non-emergent procedures, restricted access to these facilities, and in some cases re-allocated scarce resources to their critically ill patients.
+In response, governments worldwide have undertaken significant efforts to contain COVID-19 and slow its spread, including various "shelter-in-place" and "stay-at-home" orders.
+In addition, hospitals and other healthcare providers have had to refocus their care on the surge of the COVID-19 cases and have postponed elective and non-emergent procedures, restricted access to these facilities, and in some cases cancelled elective procedures or re-allocated scarce resources to some critically ill patients.
+Although some areas have seen a decline in COVID-19 case numbers, the potential for additional impact from new waves of COVID-19 and longer than anticipated therapeutic and vaccine availability timelines remain.
 These efforts have impacted and could continue to impact our business activities, including the following activities: